Problem: How to Monetise Medium when users don’t want to pay for online content?

 We also made a ‘recommendation’ that all the proposed new features in the subscription model be made freely available.

-Not everyone will donate of course, however with industry standard subscription rate being 3-5% we felt it was not a bad compromise, particularly considering that it proves to user that Medium was committed to it’s vision and values.
+Not everyone will donate of course, however with industry standard subscription rate being 3-5% I felt it was not a bad compromise, particularly considering that it proves to user that Medium was committed to it’s vision and values.

 The key to success here would be tone, transparency and timing.
 Techniques like running donation campaigns during peak user periods or during major news event have produced good results for the Guardian, but ultimately it is about building trust between the users and the platform.
 It’s about laying a solid foundation to grow.

 One of the main reasons why people use Medium is to seek out content for their education and development.
 Whilst we feel that people would not pay for medium’s written content, it is very possible they will pay for courses, events, key speakers and other types of content that can be perceived as a self improvement or perhaps even as a tax deduction.
-This is a recommendation we would greatly encourage Medium to explore if it wants to generate revenue more actively.
+This is a recommendation I would greatly encourage Medium to explore if it wants to generate revenue more actively.

 For a PDF of our final presentation please see the link below: